Electric field fluctuations in the two-dimensional Coulomb fluid: Results

-Our results are summarised in Figs. 2, 3, where we show that the simulated longitudinal structure factor can be divided into the three temperature regions.
-In {\bf regime (i)}, $T> 0.5$, using $F(T)$ as a fitting parameter, we find near-perfect agreement between theory and simulation (Fig.2a).
+Our results are summarised in Figs. 2, 3, where we show that the simulated $S^{\rm L}(q)$ can be divided into the three temperature regions.
+In {\bf regime (i)}, $T> 0.5$, using $F(T)$ as a fitting parameter, we find near-perfect agreement between EK theory and simulation (Fig.2a).
 The best fit value of $F(T)$, shown in Fig. 2b increases from zero at high temperature and appears to diverge as $T=0.5$ is approached from above, confirming that there is indeed a singular change in the form of the structure factor at, or near this temperature.
-The surprising sharpening of the line shape at high temperature arises because as $F\rightarrow 0$ with increasing $T$, $n(T)$ saturates (Fig. 2b).
-The lineshape then sharpens as $\frac{1}{\sqrt{T}}$ and the system becomes a dense electrolyte described quantitatively by Debye-H\"uckel theory.
+The surprising sharpening of the line shape at high temperature arises because $F \rightarrow 0 $ with increasing $T$ and $n(T)$ saturates (Fig. 2b), so the line shape sharpens as $1/\sqrt(T)$ and the system becomes a dense electrolyte described quantitatively by Debye-H\"uckel theory.
+A finite size scaling analysis (Fig. 4, upper) reveals near-perfect data collapse, showing that the screening length is well below the simulated scales.

-In {\bf regime (ii)}, the poor electrolyte $0.215 < T < 0.5$, highlighted in Fig. 3, the single function $F(T)$ is unable to fit the data and the analytic EK function progressively fails below $T=0.5$.
-At $T=0.4$ this is already unequivocal.
-By $T=0.3$, a crossover can be observed between anomalous response and a quadratic regime at small $q$.
-Below this temperature, the crossover to screened correlations at small $q=0$ passes outside the scale of the simulation box.
-This is confirmed in Fig. 4 where we show structure factors for $L=32$ and $L=128$ at $T=0.7$ and $T=0.25$.
-For the higher temperature there is near-perfect data collapse, showing that the screening length is well below these scales.
-However, at the lower temperature the peak height at $q=0$ is strongly size dependent.
-More extensive finite size scaling would be necessary to test this further.
+In {\bf regime (ii)}, the poor electrolyte at $0.215 < T < 0.5$, the single function $F(T)$ does not fit the data and the analytic EK function progressively fails below $T=0.5$, with the expected crossover between anomalous response and a quadratic regime at small $q$ becoming visible (Fig. 2a).
+Figure 3 shows how, just above the shifted $T_{\rm KT}$, the EK form (Eqn. \ref{nu}), which predicts small exponents in the range $2/\nu = 0.09 - 0.56$ on the Figure, is fully consistent with our data.
+This also supports the proposed shift in $T_{\rm KT}$.

-In this strongly anomalous regime it is possible to make a quantitative test of the above predictions.
-Considering first the temperature range $T = 0.22 - 0.25$ (i.e. just above the shifted $T_{\rm KT}$), Eqn. \ref{nu} predicts small exponents varying in the range $2/\nu = 0.09 - 0.56$ respectively.
-Fig. 3 confirms that our simulations are fully consistent with these predicted values (Fig. 3a) and support the proposed shift in $T_{\rm KT}$.
-Included in the figure are fits for an exponent fixed at 0.6, for comparison.
-As one might expect, at higher temperature ($T >0.25$) the range of reciprocal length scales over which the structure factor is described by a power law diminishes, which makes the fitting much less precise.
-The predicted value continues to fit the data over a reduced range of $q$ values, but fitting with a fixed exponent appears equally good (not shown).